The CLAMP MMF has finally come to a close! Here is the roundup of links for Day 7 of the CLAMP Manga Moveable Feast!

 And finally, at Manga Xanadu, Lori Henderson reviews volumes 1-10 of RG Veda.

 This has been your final roundup of links for the CLAMP MMF!
 Many, many thanks to everyone who participated.
-Late entries may be submitted by email to email@example.com or via Twitter to @mbeasi for inclusion in the archive.
+Late entries may be submitted by email to firstname.lastname@example.org or via Twitter to @mjbeasi for inclusion in the archive.

 For August’s installment of the Manga Moveable Feast, head over to the Eeepers Choice Podcast where Phillip will be hosting discussion on Eiji Ōtsuka and Housui Yamazaki’s The Kurosagi Corpse Delivery Service!